vedro-universe/vedro-docs/docs/basics/assertions-and-reporting.md

 from vedro import catched

 class Scenario(vedro.Scenario):
-    subject = "divide by zero"
+    subject = 'divide by zero'

     def when_dividing_by_zero(self):
         with catched(Exception) as self.exc_info: